hpccsystems-solutions-lab/terraform-azurerm-hpcc-lite/README.md

 # Deploy HPCC Systems on Azure under Kubernetes

-NOTE: A tutorial of this Terraform for the developer, or others who are interested, can be found [here](documentation/hpcc-tf-for-developers.md).
+NOTE: Documentation of this Terraform for the developer, or others who are interested, can be found [here](documentation/hpcc-tf-for-developers.md).

 This is a slightly-opinionated Terraform module for deploying an HPCC Systems cluster on Azure's Kubernetes service (aks).
 The goal is to provide a simple method for deploying a cluster from scratch, with only the most important options to consider.